Wednesday, December 24, 2014

 Monday, January 1, 1923

-From Seattle, the ship makes the following ports, Ketchikan, Wrangell, Petersburg, Juneau, Skagway, and Sitka with a few other small places making the round trip in from nine to twelve.
+From Seattle, the ship makes the following ports: Ketchikan, Wrangell, Petersburg, Juneau, Skagway, and Sitka, with a few other small places making the round trip in from nine to twelve.

-The first Authentic Picture of Mt McKinley Alaska 20,300
+The first Authentic Picture of Mt McKinley, Alaska, 20,300

-I made a quick trip this time arriving in port on Thursday at midnight and cleaning up the pantry on Friday.
+I made a quick trip this time, arriving in port at midnight on Thursday and cleaning up the pantry on Friday.

 Saturday, January 6, 1923